 How to make WordPress Permalinks work in Xampp

-If your URLs look like http://localhost/?p=2 instead of clean links like http://localhost/my-post, the following section will help you fix permalinks and enable .htaccess support.
+How to Fix WordPress Permalinks in XAMPP: If your WordPress URLs look like http://localhost/?p=2 instead of clean links like http://localhost/my-post, it's usually because mod_rewrite is not enabled or Apache is ignoring your .htaccess file.
+The following steps will help you enable permalinks and .htaccess support in XAMPP.

 1. Open Apache's Configuration File